 Narendra Modi: We hit terrorists in their backyard after Pulwama

-Addressing a rally here, Modi said what his government did post-Pulwama has not been done in decades.
+Recalling the surgical strike of 2016 in the wake of the Uri terror attack, he said terror masterminds were accustomed to thinking that India would do nothing, but his government had "taught them a lesson"

-Prime Minister Narendra Modi on Saturday said India hit terrorists in their backyard after the Pulwama terror attack and accused the previous Congress-led UPA government of lacking the courage to take action against Pakistan-based terror groups after 26/11 Mumbai terror attack in 2008.
+Greater Noida: Prime Minister Narendra Modi on Saturday said India hit terrorists in their backyard after the Pulwama terror attack and accused the previous Congress-led UPA government of lacking the courage to take action against Pakistan-based terror groups post the 26/11 Mumbai terror attack in 2008.

-Addressing a rally here, Modi said what his government did post-Pulwama has not been done in decades.
+Addressing a rally here, Modi said what his government did post-Pulwama had not been done in decades.
+Modi addressed the rally after laying the foundation stone for two 1,320 megawatt thermal power plants at Khurja in Uttar Pradesh and Buxar in Bihar, and inaugurating the Deen Dayal Upadhyay Institute of Archaeology and the Noida City Centre-Noida Electronic City section of the Delhi Metro's Blue Line.

-Recalling the surgical strike of 2016 in the wake of a terror attack at Uri, he said terror masterminds were accustomed to thinking that India would do nothing, but his government has "taught them a lesson".
+Recalling the surgical strike of 2016 in the wake of the Uri terror attack, he said terror masterminds were accustomed to thinking that India would do nothing, but his government had "taught them a lesson".

-He alleged that perception about inaction by India was due to the government that ruled India before 2014.
+Targeting the previous UPA government, he alleged that the perception of inaction by India had emerged due to the government that ruled India before 2014.
+Modi referred to a series of terror strikes that took place in the country over the years during the UPA regime and said that these were also linked to Pakistan but the "remote-controlled" government showed inaction.

-Modi said that there was need of action after the Mumbai terror attack that killed 166 people as the world community was with India.
+He said there was need for action after the Mumbai terror attack in 2008 that killed 166 people as the world community was with India.
+"In the post 26/11 Mumbai terror attack, armed forces were ready to strike back but their hands were tied and they were not allowed for counter attack," Modi said while pointing out that it was this approach of "inaction" that encouraged the terror outfits from across the border to carry out attacks.

-"But it needs courage.
-There were proofs of involvement of terror masterminds based in Pakistan.
-But what did India do?" he asked.

-Modi said the forces were ready for action but "Delhi was cold".
-He said terror cannot be fought by constraining hands of the defence force.

-Referring to the terror incidents after the Mumbai attack, Modi said these were also linked to Pakistan but the "remote-controlled" government showed inaction.

 "What did the then government do?
-They did not change the policy, but (changed) only home ministers.
-If they had shown the courage, given reply to terrorists in their language, terrorism would not have become such a big problem (for the country)," he said.
+They did not change the policy but (changed) only Home Ministers.
+If they had shown the courage, given reply to the terrorists in their language, terrorism would not have become such a big problem (for the country)," he said.

+He slammed the opposition for questioning the success of the Balakot air strikes and saying things which were "music to the ears of Pakistani leaders", who are clapping at these statements.

+Pointing to the shift in policy following the Pulwama terror attack, Modi said: "Such action (by armed forces) had never taken place in the past.
+Our forces hit them (terror outfits) in their own homes.
+Now terror outfits know that it is not the same old India."

 This story has been sourced from a third party syndicated feed, agencies.
 Mid-day accepts no responsibility or liability for its dependability, trustworthiness, reliability and data of the text.
 Mid-day management/mid-day.com reserves the sole right to alter, delete or remove (without notice) the content in its absolute discretion for any reason whatsoever